Efficient Full-Matrix Adaptive Regularization: A convergence rate analysis with adaptivity

 \subsection{Adaptive convergence rate guarantee}

 We informally state the main theorem below.
-We defer the full bound without suppressed smoothness constants and logarithmic factors, as well as all technical proofs, to Appendix~\ref{sec:appendix}. \begin{theorem} Let $f : \R^d \rightarrow \R$ be a bounded, Lipschitz, and smooth function with stochastic gradient oracle $\SGDf( \cdot )$, whose variance is at most $\sigma^2$.
+We defer the full bound without suppressed smoothness constants, as well as all technical proofs, to Appendix~\ref{sec:appendix}. \begin{theorem} Let $f : \R^d \rightarrow \R$ be a bounded, Lipschitz, and smooth function with stochastic gradient oracle $\SGDf( \cdot )$, whose variance is at most $\sigma^2$.
 In expectation, Algorithm~\ref{alg:nonconvexsmooth} outputs an $\eps$-approximate critical point of $f$, with $\widetilde O\left( \frac{ \mu^2 \sigma^2}{ \eps^4} \right)$ calls to $\SGDf( \cdot )$. \end{theorem}

 This theorem matches and potentially improves the known analysis for stochastic gradient descent with the introduction of the data-dependent adaptivity constant $\mu$ into the leading-order term governing the rate of convergence.
-Since \cite{duchi2011adaptive} bounded $\mu$ by a quantity independent of $T$, our theorem gives a $O\left( \eps^{-4} \right)$ rate of convergence.
+Since \cite{duchi2011adaptive} bounded $\mu$ by a quantity independent of $T$, our theorem matches the classic $O\pa{ \eps^{-4} }$ rate of convergence.

-We prove this result using two reductions.
-The first converts the online regret bound for the idealized algorithm to a convergence rate governed by the adaptivity ratio $\mu$, for a well-conditioned \emph{convex} function.
-This gives us an intermediate adaptive convergence result for convex optimization.

-In our second reduction, using a modification of the usual descent lemma used in analyzing gradient descent in the non-convex setting, we reduce a smooth non-convex optimization problem to a sequence of $O(1/\eps^2)$ well-conditioned convex optimization problems.
-We highlight the conceptual link between this two-stage analysis and the value of forgetting gradient history: the non-convex optimization problem is decomposed into a sequence of convex ``soft trust-region'' problems, between which the idealized \ALGNAME{} algorithm restarts its adaptive regularization.
-In Appendix~\ref{sec:appendix}, we translate these intuitions into the formal main convergence theorem.